Frisky & Mannish: Radio

-In March 2011, Scott Mills featured a number of Frisky & Mannish songs on BBC Radio 1, which led to several live interviews and performances on the programme.
-They also wrote and recorded "Perfect Christmas Single" (with Mills and co-host Chris Stark) for a Radio 1 Stories documentary in December 2012; the track was made available on the channel's website and downloaded over 170,000 times.
-Other radio appearances have included BBC Radio 2 (Jo Whiley), BBC Radio 3 (The Verb), BBC Radio 4 (Sketchorama), BBC Radio 5 Live, BBC 6 Music (Lauren Laverne), and BBC Radio Scotland (MacAulay and Co).
+In March 2011, Scott Mills featured a number of Frisky & Mannish songs on BBC Radio 1, which led to several live interviews and performances on the programme, and to the writing and recording of "Perfect Christmas Single" (with Mills and co-host Chris Stark) for a Radio 1 Stories documentary in December 2012.
+They also performed a set during the BBC New Comedy Awards Final 2012 at the Grand Theatre, Blackpool, hosted by Patrick Kielty and broadcast on BBC Radio 2.

+Their other radio appearances have included BBC Radio 1 (Matt Edmondson), BBC Radio 2 (Jo Whiley), BBC Radio 3 (The Verb), BBC Radio 4 (Sketchorama), BBC Radio 5 Live, BBC 6 Music (Lauren Laverne), and BBC Radio Scotland (MacAulay and Co).

 Television

-In August 2011, Corcoran and Jones were featured on BBC Two's The Culture Show, performing a comic song about the art of making comic songs.
-They have also appeared on children's programme Dick and Dom's Funny Business (BBC Two) and variety show Live at the Fringe (BBC3).
+In August 2011, Frisky & Mannish were featured on BBC Two's The Culture Show, performing a comic song about the art of making comic songs with contributions from Adam Kay and Isy Suttie.
+They also appeared on children's comedy programme Dick and Dom's Funny Business (BBC Two) with Warwick Davis, and variety show Comedy at the Fringe (BBC3) alongside Joe Lycett and Elis James.

 On the fifth series of Britain's Got Talent in 2011, contestant Edward Reid's performance of nursery rhymes to the tune of Leona Lewis's "Run" was accused of plagiarising Frisky & Mannish's "Wheels on the Bus," a nursery rhyme medley set to Girls Aloud's "Sound of the Underground".

 Reception

-Corcoran and Jones have been positively reviewed in a number of British publications such as The Daily Telegraph, The Evening Standard, The Guardian, The Independent, Metro, The Observer, although several reviewers have confessed to finding Frisky & Mannish difficult to describe.
+Frisky & Mannish have been called "the mad scientists of pop," performing "shrewdly crafted, expertly delivered and rapturously received observations" with "the tenacity of a Rottweiler and the charm of a Disney prince."
+They have been positively reviewed in a number of publications such as The Daily Telegraph, The Evening Standard, The Guardian, The Independent, Metro, The Observer, and The West Australian, although several reviewers have confessed to finding the act difficult to describe.
 One publication referred to them as the "King and Queen of the Fringe Festival."
 They have been acclaimed for the skill with which they perform and the cleverness of their observations, whereas negative criticism of their act has tended to focus upon a perceived lack of depth to their material.Clark, Lisa (27 March 2010).
 "Frisky & Mannish's School of Pop – Australian Comedy Review" thegroggysquirrel.com.

-The Guardian identified them as a rare example of a successful mixed-gender comedy duo.
-Their act has been praised by Ed Byrne, Susan Calman, Shappi Khorsandi, Sarah Millican, Dara Ó Briain, and Ruby Wax.
+In 2011 The Guardian identified Frisky & Mannish as a rare example of a successful mixed-gender comedy duo.
+Other comedians who have expressed admiration for the act include Shaparak Khorsandi, Ruby Wax, Ed Byrne, Dara Ó Briain, Susan Calman, and Sarah Millican.

 Awards

-Corcoran and Jones won an Editor's Choice Award at Brighton Fringe, a Best Comedy Award at Adelaide Fringe, and an Entertainmentwise Award at Edinburgh Festival Fringe.
+Frisky & Mannish won an Editor's Choice Award at Brighton Fringe, a Best Comedy Award at Adelaide Fringe, and an Entertainmentwise Award at Edinburgh Festival Fringe.
 They were runners-up in the final of Hackney Empire New Act of the Year, finalists in the Musical Comedy Awards, and nominees for a Chortle Award (Best Music or Variety Act), Loaded LAFTA Award (Best Newcomer), two Fringe World Awards, and four London Cabaret Awards.